 Click on any product above to Purchase On Amazon.

 What is Plantar Fasciitis?

-It is best to think of plantar fasciitis as a form of tendinitis on the bottom of the foot.
+It is best to think of plantar fasciitis as a form of tendinitis or a ligament strain on the bottom of the foot.

 It is overuse of the “tendon” that connects the heel to the front of the foot.

 As the arch flattens (gets lower), the fascia is over stretched.

 Pain can be felt in the heel or the arch.

 Pain is usually over pulling of scarred areas that have been strained.